nikoloss/pyfadeaway/readme.md

 from fadeaway.core.client import Async

 def callback(res, error=None):
-    '''
-    When there is a error while calling, the "error" parameter will be set

-    '''
+    # Any raised exception will set to the parameter "error"
     print '[callback]', res

 if __name__ == '__main__':